What’s Sleep Training All About?

 Sleep training is teaching children to learn to fall asleep independently and return to sleep independently, unless they have a need.
 It is prioritizing your child’s and your need for sleep.

 Children can become dependent on their parents to “help” them go to sleep.
-Whatever conditions children fall asleep with are the same one that they expect when they wake up.
+Whatever conditions children fall asleep with are the same conditions that they expect when they wake up.
 What works well in the newborn stage, like feeding to sleep, rocking, bouncing and holding, can start to backfire.
 As our children go through developmental milestones, especially the 4 month sleep regression, sleep becomes increasingly challenging.

 Sleep training works to change some of those unhelpful behaviors, known as sleep associations or crutches.
 Sleep training gives children the chance to learn the valuable, life-long skill of putting themselves to sleep.